Latin America Campaigner

 - Experience with databases, trade network analysis, or other relevant analytical software programs.

 - Experience working with journalists and media to advance campaign objectives.

 - Previous experience working or traveling abroad, additional languages a plus.

 Compensation is commensurate with experience.
 This position is based in Washington DC with frequent travel to Latin America required.
 EIA is an equal opportunity employer.

-All interested applicants are invited to submit resume and cover letter to email@example.com describing relevant experience and interest with the subject line “Latin America Campaigner” by March 10, 2020.
+All interested applicants are invited to submit resume and cover letter to firstname.lastname@example.org describing relevant experience and interest with the subject line “Latin America Campaigner."

+Applications are reviewed on a rolling basis.
+Only applicants invited for an interview will be contacted.
 Due to the large volume of applicants, we are not able to answer emails or phone calls.
-Thank you for your understanding.

 EIA is an equal employment opportunity committed to workforce diversity.
 All Employment at EIA are decided on the basis of merit, qualifications and business need.